dmytri/node-operetta/README.md

 </pre>

 That's right, small and cheap.
-So far it's only got One Hundred and Seven Lines of Code, so get it while it's small.
-Before I add thousands of lines to support such must-have features as sending and receiving email and impersonating a teenager in IRC channels.
+So far it's only got One Hundred and Seven Lines of Code.
+So get it while it's small, before I add thousands of lines to support such must-have features as sending and receiving email and impersonating a teenager in IRC channels.